it As. SOc We outline how to review a system and organization controls (SOC) report, an essential part of vendor and risk management functions.

 Controls & Reports Relied Upon

 Remember, it is a good idea to keep a running listing of reports and controls you rely upon at your service organization.
 This will increase the efficiency and effectiveness of how you review your SOC reports.
 It will also help manage your risk.
-Performing your reviews with the proper amount of rigor will ensure you are practicing proper risk management.
+Performing your reviews with the proper amount of rigor will help ensure you are practicing proper risk management.